RUAPEHU-MANAWATU DISTRICTS MASONIC YOUTH TRUST

 Simply email the Trust in the first instance if you wish to apply for a grant or wish to talk some more about making a donation to the Trust.

-For further information, email Trust Secretary, Colin Johnson by clicking here.
+For further information, email Trust Secretary, Chris Blair by clicking here.

 The Trust is registered as a Charity CC20257, and has an exemption with IRD 58-684-627.
 This means that all donations and bequests above $5.00 qualify as a legitimate tax deduction.